 - Walking boots

-We will meet in a cafe for a coffee and a chat about The ABC of CameraWork and what you would like to get out of the day.
+We will meet in a cafe for a coffee and a chat about the Introduction to Composition and what you would like to get out of the day.
 Relevant technical issues such as focus and exposure compensation will also be included.
-After that we will set out to take pictures in a wide variety of selected locations, taking in lunch along the way.
+After that, we will set out to take pictures in a wide variety of selected locations, taking in lunch along the way.

 Joining Instructions will be emailed to you approximately two weeks before the event.
 Included will be the exact time and location for us to meet up.